-Tickets are $99 a person with check-in for the event starting at 9 am.
-You’ll be able to come and go as you please from 9:30-12:30, but seating is first-come, first-serve and shared seating is encouraged.
+Check ticket prices as they can vary from year to year.
+For check-in, it starts at 9 am.
+You’ll be able to come and go as you please from 9:30-12:30, but seating is first-come, first-serve, and shared seating is encouraged.
 The ability to come and go as you please is a big, big plus!!

 25. Bring Halloween PJs to Mickey’s Not So Scary Halloween Party